This post is going to be:

 But… the ZombieVerter VCU comes with (at least I bought the option with one) a Wemos D1 Mini ESP8266 web interface board.
 The ESP8266 shows a web interface to control the VCU and talks to the VCU’s STM32 over a serial port.
 All well and good so far.

 But for some reason my setup was showing communications errors when trying to do this JSON grab.
-And this would manifest as a red banner at the top of the web interface an nothing showing for params or spot values.
+And this would manifest as a red banner at the top of the web interface and nothing showing for parameters or spot values.

 I could work around this issue while I was bringing things up, but it got more and more annoying as I was trying to rely on the web interface to tell me what was going on.